-Child Support Lawyer in Colorado
+Child Support in Denver, Colorado

+Child support in Colorado is financial support paid by one parent to the other in order to cover the basic needs of a child, including food, housing, clothing, and education.
 There are statutory guidelines that determine how much child support is appropriate for a child.
 Both parents contribute toward the financial support of the children based upon their proportional share of their combined gross incomes and the number of overnights the children spend with each parent.
 Childcare and health care premiums are figured separately.

-The three components of basic child support, childcare costs and health insurance premiums are added together to get the total amount of child support owed each month.
+The three components of basic child support, childcare costs, and health insurance premiums are added together to get the total amount of child support owed each month.
 That figure is multiplied by each parent’s percentage of total gross income.
-The larger amount is offset by the lesser amount and the difference is the net child support paid to the parent who keeps the child at his or her residence the majority of the time.
+The larger amount is offset by the lesser amount, and the difference is the net child support paid to the parent who keeps the child at his or her residence the majority of the time.

 A guideline worksheet is a form used to calculate the amount of child support that is owed.
 There are two guideline worksheets in Colorado.
 One is used in cases when both parents have more than 92 overnights with the child.
 This is known as “Worksheet B, Shared Physical Care.”
 The second worksheet is used in cases when one parent has 92 or fewer overnights.
 This is known as “Worksheet A, Sole Physical Care.”